spooky-simon/Kinematic-Solver/README.md

 * working on a link force solver, check back... at some point in the future
 * ~~rocker geometry and dynamic motion ratios should be coming~~ Currently in an early unvalidated state
 * Report Generator to help organize all the information
-* Analytical solver instead of grad descent (preliminary trials show ~x7 speed increase)
+* ~~Analytical solver instead of grad descent~~ present in alpha version of rocker script

 ## Known bugs
 * Roll center is off by a few mm.
 This is due to tolerance stackup in the calculations.
 I don't think its worth chasing this down, as the behavior is correct, and the magintude is only off by a few mm